Mr. Trump, Be a Joke or be President. Don't be both. | The Orlando Advocate

 The alt-right (or alternative right) is a real, self-defined group of people with far-right ideologies.
 They reject mainstream conservatism in favor of white nationalism.
 They have websites and an organizational logo.

-While there is no such thing as the “alt-left,” President Trump may have been referring to the somewhat militant Antifa (anti facists) who showed up to help keep the white nationalists in check.
+While there is no such thing as the “alt-left,” President Trump may have been referring to the somewhat militant Antifa (anti facists) who showed up to oppose the white supremacists support of violence and hate.

+While the supremacists did file for a permit to hold their protest rally, they did so to promote their racist beliefs.
+Antifa, like most Americans, oppose their point of view.

+While Antifa is certainly not a pacifist group, it was the white supremacists who rolled into Charlottesville armed to the teeth.
+Not the students who came out of their dorms to oppose them, and certainly not the nearly 1,000 pastors and ministers who were asked to be part of the opposition to hate.

 Without the police, the clergy members were cut off, and vulnerable.
+Mustering their courage, they assembled outside on the streets the next day.
 Antifa, they said, saved their lives.

 I keep thinking I’m going to wake up and find that the last 8 months have all been part of The Donald’s comedy debut.